foldl/chatllm.cpp/docs/multimodal.md

 --multimedia_file_tags {{ }}
 ```

-Then, an `image` can be embedding in prompt like this:
+Then, an `image` can be embedded in prompt like this:

 ```
 {{image:/path/to/an/image/file}}